 Massachusetts state law requires all full and part-time students to provide proof of immunizations.
 You must see a doctor in your home country and have your doctor complete the Immunization and Physical Form.
-Then, you must submit the form to the BU Student Health Services before arriving at CELOP.
-The Immunization and Physical Form will be sent to you after you apply and are accepted.
+Then, you must submit the form to the BU Student Health Services before arriving at CELOP by uploading the completed form online.
+The Immunization and Physical Form will be sent to you after you apply and are accepted to CELOP.

 Waiving the BU Student Health Insurance Plan